flotools/flotools/README.md

 - Speak/Toggle Metronome:	Option+num pad 7
 - Speak/Toggle Count In:	Option+num pad8
 - Speak/Toggle Midi Merge:	Option+num pad 9

+##Flo Tools Global:

+The flo tools global group is mentioned here only for reference purposes, and only needs to be modified if you desire to change shortcuts to toggle the Flo Tools Mouse or Flo Tools Numpad groups.

+This group also contains a macro that only allows Flo Tools to run while the VoiceOver screenreader is active.
+This is to avoid possible conflicts with other sighted users of the computer.
 ## Flo Tools Inspector:

 The Flo Tools Inspector group of commands is active by default, but can be toggled on and off.
 Inspector commands only apply to the track on which VoiceOver is currently focused .
 This means the track name must be under the VoiceOver cursor, and the user should not be interacting with anything inside the track.